centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 #### Setparam

-If you want to change a specific parameter of an ACL resource, use the **SETPARAM** action.
-The name is used to identify the ACL resource to update:
+If you want to change a specific parameter of a resource ACL, use the **SETPARAM** action.
+To identify the resource ACL to update, use its name:

 ``` shell
 centreon -u admin -p 'centreon' -o ACLRESOURCE -a setparam -v "ACL Resource test;alias;my new alias"